 Our congregation believes, teaches and confesses that the Bible is the inspired, inerrant, Word of God.
 We believe that God’s Word is also powerful in its proclamation to all people.
 We believe, teach and confess that Luther’s Small Catechism and the other Lutheran Confessions contained in the Book of Concord are faithful summaries and applications of God’s Word and that they are therefore normative for all of our teaching and practice.
-We recognize that the Church is in the world, but not of the world, yet while each of us serves God faithfully in our various daily callings (stations/vocationss) in life (not only in “church work”).
+We recognize that the Church is in the world, but not of the world, yet while each of us serves God faithfully in our various daily callings (stations/vocations) in life (not only in “church work”).
 We seek to address the modern, cutting-edge, issues of the day, with the unchanging truth of God’s Word and the historic creeds and confessions of the Church.

 We believe that the Lutheran Church is a liturgical church.
 This means not only that we follow an ordered, regular order of service, but this also means that such liturgy is shaped by what we believe, teach, and confess from Scripture and as summarized in our Lutheran Confessions, the Book of Concord of 1580.
-This also means that the Word and Sacraments are the core and living center of the Divine Service.
+This means that the Word and Sacraments are the core and living center of our lives and the Divine Service.
 It is around these “marks of the church” that we gather each Lord’s Day (yes, we offer weekly Communion!).

-Trinity’s worship life is a centered on being baptized into the Christian faith and taught the mysteries of the faith through hearing God’s Word, read and sung in an ongoing way for the rest of one’s life.
-This takes the whole question out of the realm of “taste” or “preference”, entertainment or the mood that is generated by various styles of worship.
-Instead the whole question of worship is answered in a Christ-centered reality that flows from Him to us, where heaven comes down to earth to deliver the gifts of Good Friday and Easter in the Word and the ongoing feast of the Holy Eucharist.
+Trinity’s worship life is a centered on being baptized into the Christian faith and taught the mysteries of the faith through hearing God’s Word, for the entirety of one’s life.
+This takes the whole worship style question out of the realm of “taste” or “preference”, “entertainment” or “mood” that is generated by various styles of worship.
+Instead, the whole question of worship is answered by a focus on a Christ-centered reality that flows from Him to us, where heaven comes down to earth to deliver the gifts of Good Friday and Easter in the Word and the ongoing feast of the Holy Eucharist.

 Within this liturgy we preach Christ and Him crucified as the atonement for the sin of the world.
 We preach His bodily resurrection from the dead as the way of our justification.
 It is Christ and His work among us that is the center of His liturgy among us.